chloe-rachel-csca20/CSCA20-Project/project_report.md

 Though our team  only has two members, we gathered together and decided to keep our first plan in order to make the project a little bit more ambitious.

-One of the member emailed TA for siggestions, we got some very helpful advices.
+One of the member emailed TA for suggestions, we got some very helpful information on iterating over a list.
 However, we still could not get the function work like we want it to be.
-Eventually, we reached out again to Brain.
-Lucky for us, he gave us a key suggestion of indexing each sublist inside the database list and with his idea we got the (temp_avg_temp) ad (get_avg_rain) function to run successfully.
+Eventually, we reached out to professor Brain and asked for further help.
+Lucky for us, he gave us a key suggestion of indexing each sublist inside the database list and we were able to get the (avg_temp) and (avg_rain) function to run successfully.

-Our tutorial is on Wednesday, so we have right amount of time to finish our project as we planned.
+We were able to complete out project prior to our Wednesday tutorial as planned.

 ## References
 -------------

 lab8: